 Complex Canker Sores: What They Are and How To Treat Them

-If you’re frequently bothered by canker sores that make eating, drinking and even talking difficult, you may have recurring complex canker sores.
-Here’s what you should know about identifying and treating these painful mouth ulcers.
+If you’re frequently bothered by canker sores that make your life miserable and never seem to disappear, you may have recurring complex canker sores.
+Read below to learn how to identify and treat these painful mouth ulcers.

 - Swollen lymph nodes

 If you’re experiencing any of these symptoms alongside a complex canker, chances are your mouth lesion is a side effect of a more serious underlying medical issue.

 Some people confuse complex cankers with cold sores, but the underlying causes of these two conditions are very different.

 Cold sores, also referred to as oral herpes or fever blisters, are caused by a virus called the herpes simplex virus (HSV).
 HSV is very contagious, and the virus spreads easily to others through oral contact, such as kissing or sharing eating utensils.
 HSV can also spread to the genitals through oral-to-genital contact, leading to genital herpes.

 By contrast, aphthous ulcers are not contagious at all, and they aren’t caused by a virus.

 A cold sore is a blister that typically forms on the outside of the mouth or around the lips.
 The fever blister fills with fluid, bursts, and crusts over.
 The scab eventually falls off, revealing completely healed skin beneath.